Spring 2023 Call for Graduate Student Award Proposals

 - Introduction and Goals – A statement of the outstanding question in evolutionary science being addressed and a concise review of the concept and the literature to place the project in context.

 - Proposed Activities – This should include a clear statement of specific outline of hypotheses, predictions, and methods (including planned statistical analyses), as well as any data (include citations or urls) and analytical tools that will be required for the project.

 - Rationale for TriCEM support – Why can this activity be most effectively conducted through TriCEM?
-Please explicitly address the proposal’s relevance to evolutionary medicine.
+Please explicitly address the proposal’s relevance to evolutionary medicine, both in terms of the evolutionary and ecological perspectives underlying the work and its link to health or disease.

-- Outcomes – Proposals should include a clear statement about the expected outcomes, including anticipated research products.
+- Outcomes – Proposals should include a clear statement about the expected outcomes, including anticipated research products (papers, presentations, etc.).

 - References – Literature cited in the text of the proposal should be included at the end, using the abbreviated reference style of a journal such as Science or Nature.
 References count toward the page limit, and should be included within the 3 allowable pages.References may be smaller than 12 pt. font, as long as still legible.